Getting started with object storage

 Note

-All of the above methods will result in an container without replication being created in availability zone europe-se-1a.
+The above methods will create an container without replication in availability zone europe-se-1a.